Château Pontet Canet

 Filter

-In the 18th century, Jean-François de Pontet, an aristocrat and high magistrate, acquired several acres of land north of the village of Pauillac.
+In the 18th century, Jean-François de Pontet, an aristocrat and high magistrate, acquired a few acres of land north of the village of Pauillac.
 He planted a vineyard there and named his property Château Pontet-Canet.

 A century later, the estate was classified as a Fifth Growth in the 1855 classification.
 It was purchased in 1865 by Henri Herman Cruse, an influential Bordeaux merchant.
-Under his direction, Château Pontet-Canet gained worldwide recognition.
+Under his direction, Château Pontet-Canet gained a worldwide reputation.

 In 1975, the estate was purchased by Guy Tesseron, a winegrower and Cognac merchant.
 His son, Alfred Tesseron, succeeded him in 1994.
 Uncompromising on quality, he chose to convert the estate to organic and biodynamic farming.